mmshabab90/TTK4145-1/README.md

 ## Weaknesses
 - There's no polling between master and clients, so a disconnect will go unnoticed until either the server or the client tries to send a message.
-- No robustness, other than slave disconnection, handled.